mattbocosoft/presentation-swift/constants-variables.md

 ```

 ###Optionals
 Optionals are one of the most powerful features of Swift and contribute to the language's safety features.
-An optional can either say that there *is a value and it's x* or that the is no value present.
+An optional can either say that there *is a value and it's x* or that *there is no value*.
 Optional are similar to nillable pointers in Objective-C except that they apply to all Types, not just classes.

 Declaring a constant or variable looks much like any other language:
 ```